 - I like to sprinkle in some crushed flax seeds for some fiber and omega-3’s.
 Many people tend to crave sweets before bed.
 Topped with a small serving of fresh berries, cottage cheese can appease your sweet tooth and provide ample amino acids for a good night’s sleep.

-Blueberries– Go ahead and throw some blueberries on the cottage cheese above!
+Go ahead and throw some blueberries on your cottage cheese!
 Blueberries are a delicious, power- packed “SuperFood”.
-Fresh or Frozen, blueberries provide a whopping dose of antioxidants, which may play a role in preventing certain types of cancer and other degenerative diseases.
+Fresh or frozen, blueberries provide a whopping dose of antioxidants, which may play a role in preventing certain types of cancer and other degenerative diseases.

 - So how do they help burn fat?
 Well, blueberries contain a high ratio of fiber, which satiates you without an abundance of sugar or calories.
 The sweetness of the blueberries can crush cravings for sweets.